Where We Started

 Where We Are Today

-Today, our department is home to 13 teaching and research faculty (three of whom who hold extension/research appointments), two extension economic impacts analysts, and several support staff skilled in student advising, technical editing and graphic design, and administration and financial services.
-Four newer faculty members are now reinvigorating research and teaching to the Department:
+Today, our department is home to 11 teaching and research faculty (three of whom who hold extension/research appointments), two extension economic impacts analysts, and several support staff skilled in student advising, technical editing and graphic design, and administration and financial services.
+Two newer faculty members are now reinvigorating research and teaching to the Department:

 Awards & Recognition